 The Lack of a Sink Strainer

-Pouring Oil and Grease the Drain
+Pouring Oil and Grease in the Kitchen Drains

-It’s natural to think of disposing used cooking oil or grease from pots and pans through your kitchen drain; after all, it’s liquid, right?
-Unfortunately, that isn’t always the case as oil and grease have a nasty tendency to coagulate within your pipes and form a barrier that prevents water escaping into your sewer line.
+It’s natural to think of disposing of used cooking oil or grease from pots and pans through your kitchen drain; after all, it’s liquid, right?
+Unfortunately, that isn’t always the case as oil and grease have a nasty tendency to coagulate within your pipes and form a barrier that prevents water from escaping into your sewer line.

 Using Harsh Liquid Clog Removers